-After I qualified in 2011, accounting automation became a concept that I heard more and more about.
-Since then, I’ve seen and met many predict an end to the profession as we know it.
-Many view this technological shift as inevitable: accounting must be ripe for automation because it’s just a case of adding some stuff up, right?
+Accounting automation is something that’s fascinated me ever since I qualified in 2011.
+I’ve seen many doomsday scenarios predicting an end to accounting as we know it.
+And to an outsider, accounting must be ripe for automation because it’s just a case of adding some stuff up, right?

-That being said, I’ve realised that there is no way accounting will be automated in the way that some outsiders anticipate it will be.
+But through all of this, I’ve realised that there is no way accounting will be automated in the way that outsiders expect it to be.

-One segment of the working population that has been consistently underserved by these advances in accounting tech is self-employed people and small business owners.
-For them, accountants provide something that computers are a long way off from replicating: peace of mind.
+I’ve spoken to thousands of self-employed people and small business owners and accountants provide something that computers are a long way off from replicating: peace of mind.

 That’s why accountants are the go-to business adviser.